Chemotherapy

 Chemotherapy for metastatic breast cancer

-For those with metastatic breast cancer, chemotherapy is used to kill cancer cells that have spread from the breast to other parts of the body.
+For people with metastatic breast cancer, chemotherapy is used to kill cancer cells that have spread from the breast to other parts of the body.

 Chemotherapy can reduce cancer-related symptoms and increase survival.